On quiver Grassmannians and orbit closures for gen-finite modules

 \subsection{Homotopy categories and derived equivalence}

 We begin by repeating some general principals from \cite[\S4.3]{PS1}.
 Let $A$ be a finite-dimensional algebra, $E\in\lmod{A}$, and $\Gamma=\End_A(E)^{\op}$.
-The bounded homotopy categories $\homot[\bound]{\proje{\Gamma}}$ and $\homot[\bound]{\injec{\Gamma}}$ of complexes of projective and injective $\Gamma$ modules respectively admit tautological functors to $\dercat[\bound]{\Gamma}$, equivalences onto their images, which we treat as identifications.
-These subcategories may be characterised intrinsically as the full subcategories of $\dercat[\bound]{\Gamma}$ on the compact and cocompact objects (in the context of additive categories) respectively.
+The bounded homotopy categories $\homot[\bound]{\proje{\Gamma}}$ and $\homot[\bound]{\injec{\Gamma}}$ of complexes of projective and injective $\Gamma$ modules respectively admit tautological functors to the unbounded derived category $\dercat{\Gamma}$, equivalences onto their images, which we treat as identifications.
+These subcategories may be characterised intrinsically as the full subcategories of $\dercat{\Gamma}$ on the compact and cocompact objects (in the context of additive categories) respectively.
 Extending the Yoneda equivalences

-to complexes, one sees that both of these subcategories of $\dercat[\bound]{\Gamma}$ are equivalent to the full subcategory $\thick(E)$ of $\homot[\bound]{A}$, i.e.\ the smallest triangulated subcategory of the homotopy category $\homot[\bound]{A}$ closed under direct summands and containing (the stalk complex) $E$.
+to complexes, one sees that both of these subcategories of $\dercat{\Gamma}$ are equivalent to the subcategory $\thick(E)$ of the homotopy category $\homot[\bound]{A}$ of bounded complexes of arbitrary $A$-modules; by definition, $\thick(E)$ is the smallest full triangulated subcategory of $\homot[\bound]{A}$ closed under direct summands and containing (the stalk complex) $E$.